metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_nfs_v1_manifest.md

 Optional:

 - `namespace` (String) The namespace inside the Ceph pool (set by 'pool') where shared NFS-Ganesha config is stored.
-This setting is required for Ceph v15 and ignored for Ceph v16.
-As of Ceph Pacific v16+, this is internally set to the name of the CephNFS.
+This setting is deprecated as it is internally set to the name of the CephNFS.
 - `pool` (String) The Ceph pool used store the shared configuration for NFS-Ganesha daemons.
-This setting is required for Ceph v15 and ignored for Ceph v16.
-As of Ceph Pacific 16.2.7+, this is internally hardcoded to '.nfs'.
+This setting is deprecated, as it is internally required to be '.nfs'.

 <a id="nestedatt--spec--security"></a>